johnsonandjohnson/Bodiless-JS/packages/bodiless-migration-tool/doc/Technical/MigrationTool.md

 1. Let's create a site to migrate the files to.

-    The full directions can be found [here](/About/GettingStarted?id=creating-a-new-site) We recommend this path it outside the repository root.
-In the code example, I used `../NEW_MIGRATED_SITE`.
+    The full directions can be found [here](/About/GettingStarted?id=creating-a-new-site) We recommend this path is outside the repository root.
+In the code example, we used `../NEW_MIGRATED_SITE`.

     ```sh
     npm run ci